New Rte. 1 Ramp to Beltway Opens

 Martin said detectives are investigating the death as suspicious.
 He asked that anyone in the Lyon Park, Clarendon-Courthouse or Lyon Village areas between 1 and 6 a.m.
 Sunday who might have seen Criste call Arlington police at 703-228-4195.

 "He was a piece of living history."

-Compiled from reports by staff writers Del Quentin Wilber, D'Vera Cohn, Allan Lengel, Jamie Stockwell and Nikita Stewart and the Associated Press.
+Compiled from reports by staff writers Del Quentin Wilber, D'Vera Cohn, V. Dion Haynes, Allan Lengel and Jamie Stockwell and the Associated Press.